 The modern drug discovery laboratory is a paradox.
-It houses some of the most sophisticated instruments on Earth—mass spectrometers, high-throughput screening platforms, cryo-electron microscopes—yet the workflow connecting these instruments often relies on spreadsheets, email chains, and handwritten lab notebooks.
-The instruments are 21st century; the process is still 20th century.
+It houses some of the most sophisticated instruments on Earth—mass spectrometers, high-throughput screening platforms, cryo-electron microscopes—yet the workflow connecting these instruments often still depends on spreadsheets, email chains, and manual handoffs.
+The instruments are 21st century; too much of the process is still 20th century.

 This disconnect is precisely what autonomous AI agents are designed to solve.